Funnel MPC for nonlinear systems with arbitrary relative degree: Introduction

-Funnel MPC (FMPC) was proposed in~\cite{berger2019learningbased} to overcome these restrictions.
-It allows for output reference tracking such that the tracking error evolves within predefined (time-varying) performance bounds.
-While in~\cite{berger2019learningbased} output constraints were incorporated in the OCP, it was shown in the successor work~\cite{BergDenn21} that for a class of systems with relative degree one and, in a certain sense, input-to-state stable internal dynamics, these constraints are superfluous.
+While the first proposed funnel MPC algorithm in~\cite{berger2019learningbased} incorporated output constraints in the OCP, it was shown in the successor work~\cite{BergDenn21} that for a class of systems with relative degree one and, in a certain sense, input-to-state stable internal dynamics, these constraints are superfluous.
 Utilizing a ``funnel-like'' stage cost, which penalizes the tracking error and becomes infinite when approaching predefined boundaries, guarantees initial and recursive feasibility~-- without the necessity to impose additional terminal conditions or requirements on the length of the prediction horizon.

-FMPC is inspired by funnel control which is an adaptive feedback control technique of high-gain type first proposed in~\cite{IlchRyan02b}, see also the recent work~\cite{BergIlch21} for a comprehensive literature overview.
+Funnel MPC is inspired by funnel control which is an adaptive feedback control technique of high-gain type first proposed in~\cite{IlchRyan02b}, see also the recent work~\cite{BergIlch21} for a comprehensive literature overview.
 The funnel controller is inherently robust and allows for output tracking with prescribed performance guarantees for a fairly large class of systems solely invoking structural assumptions.
 In contrast to MPC, funnel control does not use a model of the system.
 The control input signal is solely determined by the instantaneous values of the system output.
 The controller therefore cannot ``plan ahead''.
 This often results in unnecessary high control values and a rapidly changing control signal with peaks.
-Compared to this, by utilizing a system model, FMPC exhibits a significantly better controller performance in numerical simulations, see~\cite{BergDenn21,berger2019learningbased}.
-A direct combination of both control techniques which allows for the application of FMPC in the presence of disturbances and even a structural plant-model mismatch was recently proposed in~\cite{BergDenn23}.
+Compared to this, by utilizing a system model, funnel MPC exhibits a significantly better controller performance in numerical simulations, see~\cite{BergDenn21,berger2019learningbased}.
+A direct combination of both control techniques which allows for the application of funnel MPC in the presence of disturbances and even a structural plant-model mismatch was recently proposed in~\cite{BergDenn23}.
 This approach was further extended in~\cite{LanzaDenn23learning} by a learning component which realizes online learning of the model to allow for a steady improvement of the controller performance over time.